jorgesanchez-e/receipt-processor-challenge/readme.md

 # receipt processor challenge

+## structure
+This repository follows the clean arquitecture structure, where the software components are located into the following directories:

+- **internal/domain/receipt/**: Entities and enterprice business rules.
+- **internal/interfaceadapters/storage/**: In memory storage.
+- **internal/inputports/http/**: exposed endpoints.
+- **internal/app/**: application business.

 ## Makefile

 This repository has a Makefile with the following targets to help us with some repetitive tasks: